mattwarkentin/openmpp/README.md

 #> → BaseRunDigest:
 ```

-Finally, we will load the base run for the Breast model
+Finally, we will load the base run for the Breast model.

 ``` r
 baserun_digest <- breast$run_list$RunDigest[[1]]